Multiple scattering-assisted fluorescence amplification: towards biological applications: Experimental setup

-The beam transmitted by S, with pulse energy in the range $100 \mu$J $\ldots 3 $mJ controlled by an adjustable set of ND filters F1 (Kodak Wratten II), is reflected by a low-pass ($\lambda_{cutoff} = 500 \mu$m $45^{\circ}$ dicroic mirror DM (FF500-Di01-25x36, Semrock) and focussed onto the sample by a $f = 75$ mm lens, L1.
-The astigmaticity of the laser beam, and the variability from one pulse to the next, renders the estimate of the surface energy density on the sample difficult.
-Estimating the focussed beam to have a rectangular size $200 \times 500 \mu$m$^2$, the resulting energy density transforms into the range $1 \ldots 30$ mJ/mm$^2$.
-Given the uncertainty in this estimates all experimental results are given in units of pulse energy.
+The beam transmitted by S, with pulse energy in the range $100 \mu$J 3 $mJ$, controlled by an adjustable set of ND filters F1 (Kodak Wratten II), is reflected by a low-pass ($\lambda_{cutoff} = 500$ nm, $45^{\circ}$ dicroic mirror DM (FF500-Di01-25x36, Semrock) and focused onto the sample by a $f = 75$ mm lens, L1.
+The astigmaticity of the laser beam and the variability from one pulse to the next make it difficult to estimate the surface energy density on the sample.
+Estimating the focused beam to be rectangular in size $200 \times 500 \mu$m$^2$, the resulting energy density is in the range of $1 \ldots 30$ mJ/mm$^2$.
+Because of the uncertainty in these estimates, all experimental results are given in units of pulse energy.

-The backscattered fluorescence pulses, emitted in correspondence of each excitation, are collected by L1 (estimated NA = 0.17), spectrally filtered by the dichroic element DM to remove residual energy at the pump's wavelength, attenuated (if needed) by the set of ND filters F2 (Kodak Wratten II) and focussed onto the detecting unit by a second lens L2.
-Fluorescence is either temporally resolved by a fast photomultiplier detector (H10721-210, Hamamatsu, rise time $\tau_{rt} = 0.57$ ns and sensitivity ~ 0.1 A/W $@$ $\lambda = 500$ nm) or spectrally analyzed by a spectrometer (USB 2000, OceanOptics, Optical FWHM resolution 1.5 nm).
-Both detection systems are fiber-coupled (QP-200-2-UV-BX, OceanOptics, core diameter 200 $\mu$m, SMA905 adapter, NA = 0.22) through a matched, focusing $f = $8 mm lens (NA = 0.55) L2.
+The backscattered fluorescence pulses emitted in response to each excitation are excitation, are collected by L1 (estimated NA = 0.17), spectrally filtered by the dichroic element, DM, to remove residual energy at the pump wavelength, attenuated (if necessary) by the set of ND filters F2 (Kodak Wratten II) and focused on the detector by a second lens L2.
+The fluorescence is detected either by a fast photomultiplier detector (H10721-210, Hamamatsu, rise time $\tau_{rt} = 0.57$ ns and sensitivity ~ 0.1 A/W $@$ $\lambda = 500$ nm) or spectrally analysed by a spectrometer (USB 2000, OceanOptics, optical FWHM resolution 1.5 nm).
+Both detection systems are fibre coupled (QP-200-2-UV-BX, OceanOptics, core diameter 200 $\mu$m, SMA905 adapter, NA = 0.22) through a matched, focusing $f = $8 mm lens (NA = 0.55) L2.